Consultation

 FAQ

-An expert considers all relevant factors, such as location, condition, features, and market situation, and prepares a comprehensive market value report.
+An expert takes into account all relevant factors, such as location, condition, features and market situation, and prepares a comprehensive market value report.
 This allows for realistic pricing and minimises the risk of undervaluation.

-A professional valuation serves as an objective basis for price negotiations and strengthens your position with potential buyers.
-You can substantiate your asking price and counter unrealistic demands.
+A professional evaluation serves as an objective basis for price negotiations and strengthens your position with potential buyers.
+You can justify your price expectations soundly and counter unrealistic demands.

-The costs of a professional valuation vary depending on the size and complexity of the property.
-However, you should see it as an investment, as realistic pricing can lead to a quicker sale and a higher sale price.
+The costs for a professional valuation vary depending on the size and complexity of the property.
+However, you should consider it as an investment, as realistic pricing can lead to a faster sale and a higher selling price.

-Key documents include the land register extract, the floor plan, the energy performance certificate, and the purchase contract.
-A complete documentation is crucial for a smooth sales process and avoids legal issues.
+The most important documents include the land register extract, the floor plan, the energy certificate, and the purchase contract.
+Comprehensive documentation is crucial for a smooth sales process and avoids legal issues.

-Conduct a detailed cost-benefit analysis, considering all potential expenses (e.g., for valuation, energy certificate, marketing).
-Compare these to the costs of an estate agent to make an informed decision.
+Conduct a detailed cost-benefit analysis that considers all potential expenses (such as those for valuation, energy certificate, marketing).
+Compare these with the costs of an estate agent to make a well-informed decision.

-As a seller, you are liable for inaccurate information or concealed defects.
-Transparent communication and having the condition of the property documented by an expert can protect you from claims for damages.
+As a seller, you are liable for false information or concealed defects.
+Transparent communication and documenting the property's condition through an expert can protect you from compensation claims.

-Comprehensive information and helpful tips can be found on property portals like Immowelt and in guides from property valuation companies like Heid Immobilienbewertung.
+You can find comprehensive information and helpful tips on property portals like Immowelt and in guides by property valuation companies like Heid Immobilienbewertung.

 Subscribe to our newsletter